Kree: Avengers vs X-Men

 In "Avengers vs. X-Men," in the wake of the Phoenix Force's advent, making its way towards earth in search for its latest host.
 Noh-Varr is contacted by the Supreme Intelligence demanding that he capture its power for the Kree Empire.
 Once after initial failure, earth's mightiest are eventually successful in the acquisition of its essence, however, Protector betrays the team and hands it to the Supremor as per his mission directive.

-But then realizing the Kree had no intention of saving Earth from the Phoenix, Noh quickly turns on them and returns the Phoenix essence to the enraged Avengers who leave him behind on Hala as they return to earth.
-Noh on the other hand is hunted mercilessly for his betrayal.
+But then realizing the Kree had no intention of saving Earth from the Phoenix, Noh-Varr quickly turns on them and returns the Phoenix essence to the enraged Avengers who leave him behind on Hala as they return to earth.
+Noh-Varr on the other hand is hunted mercilessly for his betrayal.
 Before they manage to find him, however, he plants a bomb that eviscerates his assailants along with the Supremor's main housing.

-A secret group working around the Kree hierarchy through Plex like mind control would later use the power of the cosmic force in conjunction with the M'Kraan Crystal to revitalize the original Captain Mar-Vell.
-With a now resurrected Kree hero at their command, the Kree designate heroes Carol Danvers and Noh-Varr would soon fall under command of Mar-Vell and the gene-based manipulatory broadcast used to manipulate the Kree into their service.
+A secret group working around the Kree hierarchy through Plex like mind control would later use the power of the cosmic force in conjunction with the M'Kraan Crystal to resurrect Mar-Vell.
+With Mar-Vell at their command, the Kree designate heroes Carol Danvers and Noh-Varr would soon fall under command of Mar-Vell and the gene-based manipulatory broadcast used to manipulate the Kree into their service.
 Causing them to turn on the Secret Avengers and order a public execution for some of them as the Phoenix arrives.

 As it was later revealed, disgraced descendants of Mar-Vell would act to draw the Phoenix away from Earth and towards Hala in a suicidal attempt to kick-start the races transcendence.
 This plan failed as the Vision emitted a counter broadcast to said grand nephew's unique telepathic abilities controlling everyone on Hala, as the father committed suicide before killing his own son, The Kree homeworld was spared when Captain Marvel sacrificed his own life and the Phoenix energies sustaining him as the entity came to take it back.

 Infinity

-During the "Infinity" storyline, Ronan the Accuser and the Supreme Intelligence appear as members of the Galactic Council where they represent the Kree Empire.
-In the aftermath of the fight with the Builders and the fight against Thanos, the Supreme Intelligence was able to pardon Ronan and the Kree army.
+During the "Infinity" storyline, Ronan the Accuser and the Supreme Intelligence appear as members of the Galactic Council, representing the Kree Empire.
+In the aftermath of the fight with the Builders and the fight against Thanos, the Supreme Intelligence pardons Ronan and the Kree army.

 The Black Vortex

-During "The Black Vortex" storyline, Ronan the Accuser steals The Black Vortex from the cosmically-powered X-Men, who then rampage on Hala.
-They eventually leave, but Mister Knife uses the opportunity to steal The Black Vortex and then destroys Hala and the Supreme Intelligence out of petty revenge.
-Ronan and the Imperial Fleet survive and the last remaining seed of the Supreme Intelligence was stolen from Collector by Star-Lord's half-sister Captain Victoria.
+During "The Black Vortex" storyline, Ronan the Accuser steals the Black Vortex from the cosmically-powered X-Men, who then rampage on Hala.
+They eventually leave, but Mister Knife uses the opportunity to steal the Black Vortex and then destroys Hala and the Supreme Intelligence out of petty revenge.
+Ronan and the Imperial Fleet survive, while the last remaining seed of the Supreme Intelligence is stolen by Captain Victoria.